Hannah Silcock: Club career

+Liverpool, 2021–26

-Silcock made her senior debut for Liverpool in their 2021–22 winning season.
-She featured 5 times in Women's Championship, League Cup, and FA Cup matches.
+Silcock made her senior debut for Liverpool during the team's 2021–22 Championship-winning season.
+She featured 5 times across all competitions.

-On October 6, 2022, Silcock signed her first professional contract with Liverpool aged 18, having joined the club aged 8 and playing for the Regional Talent Club's under-16s.
-On 7 December, she featured in the starting lineup for the 2022–23 League Cup match against Manchester United, and was praised by manager Matt Beard, despite the team losing 2–0.
+On October 6, 2022, Silcock, aged 18, signed her first professional contract with Liverpool.
+On 7 December 2022, she featured in the starting lineup for the 2022–23 League Cup match against Manchester United, and was praised by manager Matt Beard, despite the team's 2–0 loss.

-In March 2023, silcock was featured in Goal.com's "NXGN Nine" as one of the "wonderkids" due for senior England careers and the "most exciting prospects" from the under-19s.
-She was described as "incredibly highly-rated" and a "classy centre-back who is good on the ball".
+In March 2023, Silcock was featured in Goal.com's "NXGN Nine" as one of the best English players aged 19 or younger.
+She was described as a "classy centre-back who is good on the ball".

+Loan to Blackburn Rovers, 2023–24

 On 25 August 2023, Silcock joined Women's Championship side Blackburn Rovers on loan for the 2023–24 season.

-On 4 March she conceded an own goal against Durham in a 2–2 after deflecting a cross into her own net, followed by scoring against Sheffield United on 28 April.
+Return to Liverpool, 2024–25

-On 5 August 2025, it was announced that Silcock had signed a new contract to extend her time with Liverpool, the club who's academy she had first joined at the age of eight.
+On 5 August 2025, it was announced that Silcock had signed a new contract to extend her time with Liverpool.

+Loan to Birmingham City, 2025–26

+On 23 January 2026, Liverpool announced that Silcock had joined WSL 2 side Birmingham City on loan for the remainder of the 2025–26 season.
+With Birmingham City, she won the WSL 2 title, helping to secure the team's promotion back to the WSL.

+In May 2026, Birmingham City confirmed that Silcock would return to parent club Liverpool at the end of the season.

+Everton, 2026–

+On 13 August 2026, Silcock joined Everton for an undisclosed fee.

 International career

+Under-19

-In October 2022, Silcock received her first call-up to the England under-19 squad for 2023 U19 Championship qualification.
+In October 2022, Silcock received her first call-up to the England under-19 squad for 2023 U19 European Championship qualification.
 She made her youth international debut in the starting eleven against Slovakia on October 5, followed by appearing as a substitute against Slovenia.

-In in April 2023, Silcock featured as the number 6 centre-back for second round qualification matches, with England missing out on qualifying for the final tournament after being defeated 1–0 by Spain.
+In April 2023, Silcock featured in England's second round qualification matches for the U-19 Euros that summer, with England missing out on qualifying for the final tournament after being defeated 1–0 by Spain.

+Under-23

-In November 2023, Silcock was included in the under-23 squad.
-On 26 February 2024 she scored her first youth international goal against the Netherlands after her debut start in the side.
+In November 2023, Silcock was included in the under-23 squad for the first time.

+On 26 February 2024, she scored her first youth international goal against the Netherlands; it was also her first time appearing in the under-23's starting lineup.

+On 17 April 2026, she scored England's second goal in a 3–0 win over Sweden to win the 2025-26 U23 European Competition title.